 U.S. IMPORTANT SAFETY INFORMATION FOR OCALIVA IN PBC

-OCALIVA is contraindicated in PBC patients with complete biliary obstruction.
+OCALIVA is contraindicated in patients with:

 Warnings and Precautions

 Hepatic Decompensation and Failure in PBC Patients with Cirrhosis